Best Credit Cards for Recent Graduates

 If you just walked across the graduation stage, your credit file is probably thin: maybe an authorized-user history, maybe a student loan, maybe nothing at all.
 Picking the right first credit card after college matters because it shapes your credit limits, APR, and rewards potential for the next decade.

 This guide covers the best credit cards for recent graduates in 2026, broken down by starting credit profile and income.
+(For a deeper look at building a positive credit file without ever paying interest, see our guide on how to build credit without going into debt.)

 What Lenders See on a Recent Graduate